This article was opened on Tuesday 6 February 2007, and last modified on Monday 30 June 2008.

 Above: South West Trains’s Class 73 electro-diesel locomotive poses in St. Leonards Depot yard alongside Southern’s Class 171 DMU, on 13 June 2006.
 All photos by Andy Armitage.

 St. Leonards Depot is leased and operated by St. Leonards Railway Engineering Limited (SLREL), which is HDL’s sister company.
-This article is intended to illustrate the number and variety of tasks which are undertaken by the small band of volunteer staff at the depot.
+This article is intended to illustrate the number and variety of tasks which are undertaken by the small band of staff at the depot.
 It is felt that these might be of interest to some of our readers.

 These works provide a steady income for the depot site and provide a source of revenue; some of this is used to offset the costs of storing & maintaining HDL’s fleet of railway vehicles.